peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 Renamed to ToEFloatExactIfPossible.
  Renamed to ToEFloatExactIfPossible.
 * `short ToInt16Checked()`<br>
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.
 * `short ToInt16IfExact()`<br>
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.
 * `short ToInt16Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.
 * `int ToInt32Checked()`<br>
+ Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.
 * `int ToInt32IfExact()`<br>
+ Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.
 * `int ToInt32Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.
 * `long ToInt64Checked()`<br>
+ Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
 * `long ToInt64IfExact()`<br>
+ Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.
 * `long ToInt64Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.
 * `float ToSingle()`<br>
+ Converts this value to a 32-bit binary floating-point number.
 * `String toString()`<br>
+ Converts this object to a text string.

 ## Field Details